codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 - [Azure Blob storage](#azure-blob-storage)
 - [GitHub pages](#github-pages)

+I recently migrated my WordPress blogging platform to generating static content with Hugo.
+I no longer pay for hosting.
+I exclusively use GitHub pages.
+I am now blogging at no extra cost other than domain renewal!

+In the process not only did I learn about Hugo, but I also looked at three ways to deploy / host my Hugo-made website.

-I will be touching on a little about Hugo and why I like it.
-I am also going to show you three ways to deploy your Hugo websites: with Azure Static Web Apps (preview), Azure Blob storage and GitHub pages.
+In this post I want to share with you what Hugo is, why I like it and those three ways that I learned on how to deploy a Hugo website - with Azure Static Web Apps (preview), Azure Blob storage and GitHub pages.

+For Azure Static Web Apps and Blob storage, I will be using Cloudflare.
+I am also assuming you will be using your own domain name.
+It is not a big deal if you do not want to, just ignore details focused on defining custom domains and creating CNAME records.

 ## What is this Hugo thing?